Citizen Engagement in Political Processes

 In February 2013, with funding from the Embassy of Sweden in Monrovia, NDI began implementing a multi-year program to strengthen citizen-centered political engagement.
 In order to ensure that citizen voices are a part of the political process, NDI’s program uses a two-pronged approach by working on both the demand and supply sides of governance.
 On the demand side, the program seeks to increase civic knowledge of the legislature, the lawmaking process and advocacy techniques.
 On the supply side, NDI provides assistance to legislative committees organizing public hearings and investigating salient policy issues that require policy action or oversight.

-The Institute has partnered with and issued sub-grants to three civil society organizations (CSOs) to advance legislative campaigns 0n specific issues: women’s empowerment and gender equity; water, sanitation and hygiene; and extractive industries.
-Through a series of skills-building workshops NDI is helping the CSOs to collaborate with legislators and policy makers.
+The Institute is partnering with and provided sub-grants to three civil society organizations (CSOs) to advance legislative campaigns on specific issues: women’s empowerment and gender equity; water, sanitation and hygiene; and natural resources management.
+Through a series of skills-building workshops NDI is training civil society activists form all 15 Liberian counties on legislative advocacy and engagement.
 The workshops also provide an avenue for CSOs to exchange best advocacy practices, and to interact and deliberate with lawmakers on effective advocacy strategies.

-NDI has provided funding to the Liberia Media for Democratic Initiatives (LMDI) to resume the production of “Legislative Spotlight,” an interactive radio program for legislators, CSOs and citizens.
+NDI is providing funding to the Liberia Media for Democratic Initiatives (LMDI) to produce “Legislative Spotlight,” an interactive radio program for legislators, CSOs and citizens.
 The program allows NDI’s advocacy partners to highlight their engagement with the legislature and create public awareness on policy issues.
 It also offers legislators an opportunity to communicate ideas directly to citizens and receive feedback.

 In 2009, the Liberian Legislature adopted a five-year legislative modernization plan (LMP) to improve lawmakers’ ability to fulfill their representative, oversight and legislative functions.
 The LMP identifies concrete measures to address shortcomings in three key areas: lawmakers’ understanding of and ability to carry out their duties; staff ability to support the legislative process; and infrastructure needs.
 NDI has worked with the Joint Legislative Modernization Committee (JLMC) until 2013 on the implementation of the LMP.